SunnyDeng/azure-content-dede/includes/cache-deploy-parameters.md

 ### redisCacheName

-Der Name des zu erstellenden Azure Redis Cache.
+The name of the Azure Redis Cache to create.

     "redisCacheName": {
       "type": "string"